 '''

-\label{lem:wait_response} wait\response(ReqIdCollection,\ WaitTime,\ Delete)\ ->\ Result\ Types:
+wait_response(ReqIdCollection, WaitTime, Delete) -> Result

+Types:

 '''

 Wait for a response corresponding to a request identifier saved in ReqIdCollection.
-All request identifiers of ReqIdCollection must correspond to requests that have been made using send_request/2 or send_request/4, and all request must have been made by the process calling this function.
+All request identifiers of ReqIdCollection must correspond to requests that have been made using send_request/2 or send_request/4, and all requests must have been made by the process calling this function.

 The Label in the response equals the Label associated with the request identifier that the response corresponds to.
-The Label of a request identifier is associated when saving the request id in a request identifier collection, or when sending the request using send_request/4.
+The Label of a request identifier is associated when saving the request id in a request identifier collection, or when sending the request using $send_request/4$.